Nuitka/Nuitka/README.rst

 time and much CPU to compile over and over.
 Make sure you are having ``ccache`` installed and configured when using gcc (even on Windows).
-It will make repeated compilations much faster, even if things are not yet not perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.
+It will make repeated compilations much faster, even if things are not yet perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.

-On Windows, with gcc Nuitka supports using ``ccache.exe`` which it will offer to download from an official source and it automatically.
-This is the recommended way of using it on Windows, as other versions can e.g. hang.
+On Windows, with gcc, Nuitka supports using ``ccache.exe``, which it will offer to download from an official source and install it automatically.
+This is the recommended way of using it on Windows, as other versions may cause issues e.g. hanging.

-Nuitka will pick up ``ccache`` if it's found in system ``PATH``, and it will also be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, this is for use in CI systems where things might be non-standard.
+Nuitka will pick up ``ccache`` if it's found in system ``PATH``, and it will also be possible to provide if by setting ``NUITKA_CCACHE_BINARY`` to the full path of the binary, this is for use in CI systems where environments might be non-standard.

 For the MSVC compilers and ClangCL setups, using the ``clcache`` is automatic and included in Nuitka.